This guide covers remote shutter releases, a helpful tool for many photographers.

 Why Use a Remote Shutter Release?

-If you fiddle with your camera’s settings long enough, you’ll soon realize that shooting under high magnification and slow shutter speed is very prone towards camera shakes.
+If you fiddle with your camera’s settings long enough, you’ll soon realize that shooting under high magnification and slow shutter speed is very prone to camera shakes (unless that is the look you are going for).
 Even the most delicate hands would risk the quality of the images.

 Before purchasing a remote shutter release, it is important to learn the compatibility of both your camera with its remote release.